PCSC Act / Police / Protest

 As the Government’s Police, Crime, Sentencing and Courts Act comes into effect, we explain the main protest law changes and what they mean for protesters.

-The Act makes wide-ranging changes across the criminal justice system in areas including police powers, judicial procedures and offender rehabilitation.
+The Policing Act makes wide-ranging changes across the criminal justice system in areas including police powers, judicial procedures and offender rehabilitation.
 It will also have a serious impact on human rights, particularly the right to protest.

 Most of the public order provisions in the Act, which affect the right to protest, came into force on 28 June 2022.